 “I’m getting excited, are you?”

 That pretty much sums up exactly how I’m feeling!
-This morning I was up bright and early to check into our Air France flight, as they don’t allow you to choose your plane seats until 30 hours beforehand (we wanted decent seats!)
+This morning I was up bright and early to check into our Air France flight, as they don’t allow you to choose your plane seats until 30 hours beforehand and we wanted decent seats!

-For the past few days I’ve been struggling a bit with moving around my body clock, and to be honest, it’s still a bit of a mess – late nights, late mornings no matter how hard I try.
+For the past few days I’ve been struggling a bit with moving around my body clock, and to be honest, it’s still a bit of a mess with late nights and late mornings no matter how hard I try.

 We’re allowed to check-in 23kgs of luggage and 12kg worth of hand luggage, so we’ve plenty of wriggle room.
 Six years ago, Mom and I managed to drag back all sorts of things like conical hats and lampshades from Hanoi to Dublin.